Sundays and Holy Days

 - We have Choral Evensong on the third Sunday of the month (except in August, when the choir is on holiday, and December, when we have Christmas choral evening services).

-- On the fourth Sunday of the month at 6pm there will be a Taizé service held in the chancel.
+- On the fourth Sunday of the month at 6pm there is usually a Taizé service held in the chancel.

 - Otherwise, on second and fifth Sundays (when there is one), there is usually a quiet evening prayer service in our Cuthman Chapel, using the traditional language of the Book of Common Prayer.